Pular para conteúdo

 float float

 The interest rate interpolated by the specified method for the given number of business days.
+If the input is out of range and extrapolation is disabled, returns float("nan").

 Source code in pyield/interpolator.py